-The proposed array will consist of four SeaGen S devices, giving a combined capacity of up to 8 megawatts (MW).
-Infrastructure including intra-array and export cables, ancillary onshore works and works in the inter-tidal zone will be required to connect the array to the electricity distribution network.
-The infrastructure needed to produce grid compliant electricity is contained within the SeaGen system itself, requiring no external power conditioning.
-Initial studies indicate that the grid connection point would likely be on the Isle of Skye.
-The aim of the project is to serve as a test case for the development of the technology, with this particular array operating for up to 25 years .
+The proposed array was planned to consist of four SeaGen S devices, giving a combined capacity of up to 8 megawatts (MW).
+Infrastructure including intra-array and export cables, ancillary onshore works and works in the inter-tidal zone was additionally planned to connect the array to the electricity distribution network.
+Such infrastructure needed to produce grid compliant electricity was contained within the SeaGen system itself, requiring no external power conditioning.
+This project intended to serve as a test case for the development of the technology, with this particular array operating for up to 25 years.

-Each device will have either a tripod or quadropod foundation structure with each ‘foot’ terminating in a pin-pile (up to 2m diameter), drilled and grouted into a rock socket in the seabed.
-A quadropod structure is considered in the impact assessments throughout the Environmental Statement as a worst case scenario.
-Each rock socket may be up to 11m deep and up to 2.2m in diameter, providing a worst case seabed footprint of up to 15.2m2 for each quadropod.
-The foundations will also support access ladders, J-tubes (to prevent export cable damage), corrosion protection equipment and a boat landing platform.
-The decision on final foundation design will be subject to data derived from geotechnical and geophysical surveys, metocean conditions, barge availability, installation and operations methodology, and life-cycle cost.
+Each device was planned to have either a tripod or quadropod foundation structure with each ‘foot’ terminating in a pin-pile (up to 2 m diameter), drilled and grouted into a rock socket in the seabed.
+A quadropod structure was considered in the impact assessments throughout the Environmental Statement as a worst case scenario.
+Each rock socket may have been up to 11 m deep and up to 2.2 m in diameter, providing a worst case seabed footprint of up to 15.2 m2 for each quadropod.
+The foundations would also support access ladders, J-tubes (to prevent export cable damage), corrosion protection equipment and a boat landing platform.

-The array will be joined in a daisy chain formation using intra-array cabling.
-The intra-array cables will be 33kV, typically 3-core copper conductors with insulation/conductor screening and steel wire armouring.
-A single AC subsea export cable rated at 33kV is required to bring generated electricity from the array to the project substation.
-The export cable will be directionally drilled from the substation location to a ‘break out’ point as close as possible to the array.
-The cable will have a polypropylene outer sleeve with an external diameter of approximately 140mm and will include internal fibre optic communication links for control purposes.
-The total length of the export cable is up to 500m.
+The array was to be joined in a daisy chain formation using intra-array cabling.
+The intra-array cables were 33 kV, typically 3-core copper conductors with insulation/conductor screening and steel wire armouring.
+A single AC subsea export cable rated at 33 kV would have been required to bring generated electricity from the array to the project substation.
+The export cable would be directionally drilled from the substation location to a ‘break out’ point as close as possible to the array.
+The cable was planned tol have a polypropylene outer sleeve with an external diameter of approximately 140mm, and include internal fibre optic communication links for control purposes.

-An assessment of the grid infrastructure in the vicinity of the project has indicated that the connection options suitable for the project are all on Skye rather than on Scottish Mainland.
-The grid network in the vicinity of the project is currently at full capacity; however there is a planned upgrade to the transmission network with a new high voltage direct current (HVDC) link to the Western Isles which will free-up sufficient capacity on Skye in 2015 which ties in the commissioning phase for the project (see Chapter 5, Project Description).
-A small substation containing electrical switchgear (around 6m x 3m footprint by 3m high) will be required for the project.
-A prefabricated container will be used to house the substation.
-Each SeaGen device contains a separate transformer within its structure, so that the onshore substation size can be kept to a minimum.
+An assessment of the grid infrastructure in the vicinity of the project indicated that the connection options suitable for the project were all on Skye rather than on Scottish Mainland.
+A small substation containing electrical switchgear (around 6 m x 3 m footprint by 3 m high) was required for the project, which was planned to be housed inside a prefabricated container.
+Each SeaGen device contained a separate transformer within its structure, so that the onshore substation size could be kept to a minimum.

 Kyle Rhea, between the Isle of Skye and the west coast of Scotland.

 Atlantis Resources purchased MCT’s/Siemens’ portfolio of tidal sites, including Kyle Rhea, in early 2015.
-However, in March 2016, it was announced that Atlantis would relinquish the Agreements for Lease that it held at two of these sites, Kyle Rhea and Anglesey Skerries.
+However, in March 2016, it was announced that Atlantis would relinquish the Agreements for Lease that it held at two of these sites, Kyle Rhea and Anglesey Skerries in the north of Wales.
 Ownership of these sites has now been returned to The Crown Estate.

 Atlantis stated that they wished to prioritise other sites that are currently under construction and closer to reaching financial close.